-The Department of Computer Science (DIKU) at the University of Copenhagen invites applications for postdoc positions in combinatorial optimization.
+The Department of Computer Science (DIKU) at the University of Copenhagen invites applications for several postdoc and PhD positions in theoretical computer science and/or combinatorial optimization.

-We are fortunate to be part of the Algorithms and Complexity Section at DIKU, which is world-leading in algorithms and complexity theory (currently ranked 11th worldwide by CSrankings.org) and has a strong presence at top-tier TCS conferences like STOC, FOCS, and SODA as well as at premier AI venues like AAAI, IJCAI, and NeurIPS.
-DIKU hosts the Basic Algorithms Research Copenhagen (BARC) centre joint with the IT University of Copenhagen (ITU), and we also have extensive collaborations with the Technical University of Denmark (DTU) and with Lund University on the Swedish side of the Oresund Bridge, as well as with our many visitors.
+The postdocs and PhD students will be part of a world-leading research environment in algorithms and complexity theory.
+We are home to the Basic Algorithms Research Copenhagen (BARC) centre joint with the IT University of Copenhagen (ITU), and have extensive collaborations with the Technical University of Denmark (DTU) and with Lund University on the Swedish side of the Oresund Bridge, as well as with our many visitors.
 We aim to attract top talent from around the world to an ambitious, creative, collaborative, and fun environment.
 Using the power of mathematics, we strive to create fundamental breakthroughs in algorithms and complexity theory.
-While the focus in on foundational research, we do have a track record of surprising algorithmic discoveries leading to major industrial applications.
+While our focus in on foundational research, we do have a track record of surprising algorithmic discoveries leading to major industrial applications.

 Jakob Nordström, Professor